vision5/resty5-bundler/README.md

 Copyright & License
 ===================

+Packages that are downloaded and packaged together by the Resty5 bundler each have their own license.
+See their respective packages for details.

-The bundle itself is licensed under the 2-clause BSD license.
+The Resty5 bundler is licensed under the 2-clause BSD license.

 - Copyright (c) 2019-2020, Vision5 <contact@5.vision>
-- Copyright (c) 2011-2020, Yichun "agentzh" Zhang (章亦春) <agentzh@gmail.com>, OpenResty Inc.

 This module is licensed under the terms of the BSD license.